If you are a victime or witness any crimes, it is important to report them so the police and courts can bring justice to the offender.

 In an emergency

-You should always call 999 when it is an emergency, such as when a crime is in progress, someone suspected of a crime is nearby, when there is danger to life, or when violence is being used or threatened.
+You should always call 999 when it is an emergency.
+This includes when a crime is in progress, someone suspected of a crime is nearby, when there is danger to life, or when violence is being used or threatened.

 You should call 101 to report crime and other concerns that do not require an emergency response.
 For example, if:

 - You suspect drug use or dealing in your neighbourhood